 Following are the common signs and symptoms of Dry Macular Degeneration:

-• A distortion of straight lines in your field of vision
+• Second, a distortion of straight lines in your field of vision

-• Not being able to see clearly (Blurriness)
+• Furthermore, not being able to see clearly (Blurriness)

 Wet Macular Degeneration